WilliamDiakite/EuropeanaAPIHelpers/README.md

-# EuropeanaHelpers
+# EuropeanaApiHelpers
 Contains tools to retrieve collections from Europeana API